 If you Want to do Icebox Cookies like Nicole Has:

 The dough will make at least 36 spritz cookies.
 But peeling them off the cookie press takes time.
 I got a bit lazy and decided to try Nicole’s icebox cookies.
 Instead of molding them into a square, I just put the filled cookie press into my refrigerator to chill it.
 Then I took the perfectly formed roll out and cut it into 1/4 inch slices.

-Thanks, Nicole, for the spritz cookie recipe and tips.
+Thanks, Nicole, for the spritz cookie recipe and tips, they look delicious, like they came straight from a stock photo album, ones you find in EyeEm or something like that, incredible and delicious.
 I hope I’ve added a few extra advice for any moms out there that aren’t using corn starch.
 These cookies will look great on our cookie platter Christmas day.
 It’s a tradition in our family to have those once a year cookies.
 I’m so happy to add spritz to our list, finally, after all this time.